-1 Preserving and enriching the landscape and recreation 2 Improving access and connections Respecting and celebrating people and history 4 Increasing safety 5 Building resilience
+- Preserving and enriching the landscape

+- Improving access and connections

+- Respecting and celebrating people and

-CARRINGTON WIDE OPPORTUNITIES
+- Increasing safety

+- Building resilience

+Carrington Wide Opportunities

-2.1 Incorporate new street verge paths and upgrade existing to follow the 'Green Grid' network to provide comfortable links throughout Carrington.
+- 2.1 Incorporate new street verge paths and upgrade existing to follow the 'Green Grid' network to provide comfortable links throughout Carrington. - 12 - 2.2 Incorporate cycleway on road and off road in accordance with Newcastle Cycleway Strategy and Action Plan. - 2.3 Undertake a safety and compliance audit of the existing pedestrian lights along popular paths within the open spaces.
+Investigate lighting options and include minimizing environmental effects for the bat colony.

-2.2 Install a combination of on road and off road cycle paths that link points of interest throughout Carrington.
-The network of paths is to connect with existing and proposed cycleways for the city as outlined in City of Newcastle cycle strategy.

-2.3 Undertake a safety and compliance audit of the existing pedestrian lights along popular paths within the open spaces.
-Install pedestrian lights along the foreshore paths to enable night time use of a popular loop trail.

 2.4 Provide a suite of wayfinding measures to help better navigate people around Carrington.
-These measures could include markers, signs, points of interest, opening up vistas.
+These measures could include markers, signs, points of interest, opening